This article will provide an overview of what Google Ads attributions are and explain data-driven attributions.

 Make sure you have enabled conversion tracking.
 You can check this by going to Google Ads > Tools > Conversions

 What Is An Attribution

-An attribution model is a rule or set of rules, that determines how credits are assigned to the journey along the conversion path.
-Taking our previous example, we can see that the first interaction started on a Sunday and the last interaction was on Friday where the user bought a product, wherein between we had other interactions.
+An attribution model is a rule or set of rules determining how credits are assigned to the journey along the conversion path.
+Taking our previous example, we see that the first interaction started on a Sunday.
+The last interaction was on Friday, where the user bought a product, wherein from start to finish, we had other interactions.

 There are 6 different click interaction models.

 - Is a static and the last interaction model where 100% of the credit goes before a purchase is made and is the default model within Google Ads.

 - Is a static and first interaction model where 100% of the credit goes to the first click.

 - Gives each individual interaction an equal amount of credit.

 - Time Decay

 - Gives more credits over time in ascending order and provides to the most recent conversion interaction the most credits.